FarmBuild/farmbuild-soil-sample-importer/README_API.md

 Example
 ```
-//var organisationName = 'your organisation name';
+var organisationName = 'your organisation name';
 //Calling the track API for the usage
 farmbuild.soilSampleImporter.ga.trackSoilSampleImporter(organisationName);
 ```